Is your child refusing to poo on the potty?

 - A current case of constipation is preventing usual elimination.

-Don’t try to solve the problem without understanding why it exists.
+Don’t try to solve the problem of why your child won’t poo on the potty without understanding why it exists.
 Once you identify your child’s impetus for avoiding bowel movements you can create the best plan for helping him to have regular and natural elimination.
 As you put your plan together consider these basic Dos and Don’t Dos:

 What not to do

-- Don’t get angry.
+- Don’t get angry if your child won’t or can’t poo on the potty.
 Don’t scold your child or make her feel ashamed.
 Your little one isn’t doing this on purpose, he isn’t trying to make you mad, and he doesn’t understand how to solve this any more than you do.